Farmer and Youngstown State host Toledo - WTOP News

 Youngstown, Ohio; Saturday, 1 p.m.
 EST

-BOTTOM LINE: Youngstown State faces Toledo after EJ Farmer scored 22 points in Youngstown State’s 66-50 victory against the Oakland Golden Grizzlies.
+BOTTOM LINE: Youngstown State hosts Toledo after EJ Farmer scored 22 points in Youngstown State’s 66-50 win against the Oakland Golden Grizzlies.

-The Penguins have gone 2-1 in home games.
+The Penguins have gone 2-1 at home.
 Youngstown State ranks sixth in the Horizon League with 13.1 assists per game led by Juwan Maxey averaging 2.7.

-The Rockets have gone 2-1 away from home.
-Toledo is third in the MAC with 15.4 assists per game led by Sonny Wilson averaging 3.3.
+The Rockets are 2-1 on the road.
+Toledo ranks ninth in the MAC giving up 75.6 points while holding opponents to 47.0% shooting.

-Youngstown State averages 72.1 points per game, 3.5 fewer points than the 75.6 Toledo allows.
-Toledo averages 6.8 made 3-pointers per game this season, 1.1 more made shots on average than the 5.7 per game Youngstown State allows.
+Youngstown State is shooting 41.3% from the field this season, 5.7 percentage points lower than the 47.0% Toledo allows to opponents.
+Toledo has shot at a 48.5% rate from the field this season, 7.8 percentage points above the 40.7% shooting opponents of Youngstown State have averaged.

 TOP PERFORMERS: Farmer is scoring 13.7 points per game and averaging 3.4 rebounds for the Penguins.

-Wilson is scoring 16.3 points per game and averaging 4.0 rebounds for the Rockets.
+Sonny Wilson is averaging 16.3 points and 3.3 assists for the Rockets.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.